I prioritize morning sunlight for very specific reasons.

-4) UVA appears (typically) within the first two hours (check out the dashboard in Circadian to see when exactly).
+4) UVA appears (typically) within the first two hours (check out the dashboard in Circadian to see when exactly for your location).
 UVA photons into naked eyes get trapped in the aromatic amino acids and energize them to transform into subsequent chemicals:

-> histadine becomes histamine and urocanic acid so I can be better prepared, again, for stronger UV light
+- histidine becomes histamine and urocanic acid so I can be better prepared for stronger UV light

-UVA on the skin also stimulates nitric oxide (NO) production which causes vasodilation of the blood vessels.
-Basically, NO brings bloods to the surface of the skin so it can absorb more light.
+UVA on the skin also stimulates nitric oxide (NO) production, which causes vasodilation of the blood vessels.
+Basically, NO brings blood to the surface of the skin so we can absorb more light.
 So cool.

-5) Another brain chemical made up of 241 amino acids called POMC interacts with UVA light and can become a wide range of chemicals such as beta endorphin (which boosts my mood, lowers pain and makes me crave the sunlight), ACTH (which lowers inflammation) and other chemicals that regulate mood, libido, appetite, fat burning, etc.
+5) Another brain chemical made up of 241 amino acids called proopiomelanocortin (POMC) interacts with UVA light and can become a wide range of chemicals, such as

-I hope you can see why I do everything I can to get as much morning light exposure into my eyes and onto my skin as possible.
+I hope you can see why I do everything I can to get as much morning sunlight exposure into my eyes and onto my skin as possible.